These Small Indoor Plants are easy to grow and add an extraordinary appeal to the interiors without blocking a lot of space!

 10. Asparagus Fern

 The Asparagus Fern is not exactly a fern but a member of the lily family.
-This warm climate plant becomes a nice tabletop or hanging basket specimen.
-To grow it, place it in a location that receives bright indirect sunlight.
-Water regularly, especially in warmer months but avoid overwatering.
-To learn more about growing asparagus fern, click here!
+This warm climate plant is a fancy tabletop or hanging basket specimen.